 HRA is responsible for the Hydrologic Sciences Medal.

-ARA, ORA, and HRA are responsible for Suomi and Washington Medals.
+ARA, ORA, and HRA are responsible for the Shukla Prize, the Suomi Technology Medal, and Washington Research and Leadership Medal

 Other awards are considered by various award selection committees under the Commissions.